Answering PR Questions Asked by Brands

 What’s the difference between Marketing & PR?

+This is one of the more common PR questions asked by brands.
 There are so many differences but the lines are blurring.
 At the basic level Marketing is based on a sales-focused approach while PR is based on educating the customer.
 A Marketing brochure will highlight all the reasons why customers should buy your product, while something like a fact sheet, is just delivering the facts and educating the customer.
 That doesn’t mean that these two departments do not closely align or sound similar.
 In fact, many brands have chosen to take a PR-led approach because it seems less spammy than constantly marketing to their audiences.
 I believe an integrated approach is the best way to conquer this.

 Everyone thinks their announcement is groundbreaking news but… why does it matter right now?